stratum-mining/stratum/README.md

    the most upstream Sv1 pool server.
 This most upstream Sv1 pool server is likely the already existing pool server logic.
 In this way, pools can begin supporting Sv2 without waiting to redo their entire server infrastructure to be Sv2 compatible only.
-This Sv2<->Sv1 pool proxy will only allow the pool to support Standard channels (not Group or Extended), therefore this should be used as a temporary measure before completely upgrading to a Sv2-only pool.
+This Sv2<->Sv1 pool proxy will only allow the pool to support a certain subset of the Sv2 protocol, and should be used as a temporary measure before completely upgrading to a Sv2-only pool.

 1. A Sv2- or Sv1-compatible pool that wants to offer job negotiation capabilities to their customers (miner's mining to their pool) can use this library to self-host a Job Negotiator